tech-cow/wolfcoin/README.md

-In `create_genesis_block()`: When a blockchain is initiated, it needs to at least have one block, this function creates the very first block inside of the blockchain that has an arbitrary previous_hash, since there is no previous_hash.
+In `create_genesis_block()`: When a blockchain is initiated, it needs to at least have one block, this function creates the very first block inside of the blockchain that has an arbitrary previous_hash since there is no previous_hash.

 ```python
 def create_genesis_block():